allure-framework/allure-csharp/Allure.NUnit/README.md

 ### Namespace changed to Allure.NUnit

 Starting from 2.12.0, the namespace `NUnit.Allure` is deprecated.
 The API in that namespace still works, but it will be removed in the future.
-Please, use `Allure.NUnit` instead.
+Please use `Allure.NUnit` instead.

 > The `[NUnit.Allure.Core.AllureNUnit]` attribute should be replaced with